rsanchez/Deep/README.md

 - week_sort
 - uncategorized_entries

-The `BasePlugin` class has the following default parameters:
+The `parseEntries` method has the following default parameters:

     orderby="entry_date"
     show_future_entries="no"